BryceDecker/BinaryClassification/README.md

 When evaluating results on different random states (for test-train-split), we identified a trend between test data which had larger amounts of 'more positive' data points and higher accuracy on the test data set.
 Ultimately, we saw accuracy ranging from 70% up to 90% on the train and test data.

 For our random state (= 2), we obtained 80.95% accuracy using our LR and KNN models and 76.19% accuracy using the SVC model on our test data.
-These values are in excess of 25% more accurate than choosing 'more positive' every time and given our limitations on features (due to practice interviews having no associated statistics- unlike post-game interviews) we find these results to be fairly strong.
+These values are in excess of 25% more accurate than choosing 'more positive' every time and given our limitations on features we find these results to be fairly strong.

 ## :construction: Improvements